vmware/ansible-collection-alb/docs/avi_analyticsprofile.rst

                   - Field introduced in 17.1.1.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in basic edition, essentials edition, enterprise edition.
+                  - Allowed in enterprise edition with any value, enterprise with cloud services edition.
                 </div>
                                             </td>
         </tr>